YellowPrawn/GIDDY/README.md

 - As a user, I want to be able to know what plot is the best for my data
 - As a user, I want to be able to predict data points using linear regression
 - As a user, I want to be able to have n categories in my dataset and find summary statistics for each of them
+- As a user, I want to be able to read a preexisting dataset from file
+- As a user, I want to be able to read a preexisting dataset to file